presto2116/dev-kitchen/README.md

-# HZ Dev Blog
+# HZ Dev Kitchen

 Welcome to a place to share code and show off some things you have created.

 There are two types of posts you can make here

-* A blog post
 * A recipe
+* An interactive kitchen

-For blog posts I have set up a way to render an example in as many steps as needed to explain your thought process.
+For recipe posts I have set up a way to render an example in as many steps as needed to explain your thought process.
 I am treating them as training exercises that can be be documented and help granularly explain an idea that you have been working on.

 It has been arranged to build your code into steps that you can expand on from 1 - n.

 To start open a new directory in src/code. ie. src/code/new-example. step-1.tsx should be the start of your code.
 I have gone the route of copying and adding additional code until finished. start small at step-1.tsx and expand from there. or write the entire example and work backwards to step-1.

-In parallel, in src/blog you should create the same directory from /code. ie. src/blog/new-example. in this directory you will be creating mdx files. index.mdx will be your intro or preface to the post and step-1.mdx - step-n.mdx will help document the code from /code.
+In parallel, in src/recipes you should create the same directory from /code. ie. src/recipes/new-example. in this directory you will be creating mdx files. index.mdx will be your intro or preface to the post and step-1.mdx - step-n.mdx will help document the code from /code.

-If you open up a blog post in a browser you will see three tabs.
+If you open up a recipe post in a browser you will see three tabs.
 Copy, Code, and Result.
 * Copy = mdx file documentation.
 * Code = a generated code snippet and diff from previous step.
 * Result = the rendered result of said code.